Chipboard vs Plywood: Strength, Weight, Price & Uses

 Which Weighs More: Chipboard vs Plywood?

 Plywood sheets are considerably lighter than chipboard.
-This is owed to its low core density, compared with chipboard, which has a high density.
+This is due to its lower core density compared with chipboard, which has a higher density.
 Being lighter, plywood is easier to carry and maneuver than chipboard.

-But, just because it’s lighter, it doesn’t mean it isn’t stronger.
+But just because it’s lighter, it doesn’t mean it isn’t stronger.
 Plywood has a higher strength-to-weight ratio, meaning an individual sheet is stronger than a single chipboard panel of the same weight.

 However, plywood is only as strong as its support.
 The sheets need to be properly supported to avoid sagging and bowing.
 The heavier the plywood, the stronger the supporting structure needs to be.